 CREATE.
 Why?

 As the weeks went on, however, I would go into my art studio and find that I would wander around, pick up brushes, find something needing to be moved around, and end up doing nothing.
-The rest of the day was spent with family needs.
+The rest of the day was spent caring for family needs.
 I often check into Facebook groups (mostly art-related), especially when a notification catches my attention.
 Two Facebook groups that I belong to, All Animal Watercolors and Women Artists & their Art

 I found it fascinating that so many were experiencing a lack of motivation or inspiration, which I was feeling.